Next steps for holiday season planning [Updated for 2021]

 Add your business to a review website

 If you haven’t already, get your business listed on a review website such as Trustpilot, Reevoo or Feefo.
-You’re probably already aware of how much customers rely on rely on reviews on marketplaces – because who doesn’t check the reviews before clicking add to cart these days?
+You’re probably already aware of how much customers rely on rely on reviews on marketplaces – because really, who doesn’t check the reviews before clicking add to cart these days?
 But if you’re looking to build your brand and get customers and social media followers to your website, rather than buying from you via Amazon, then having your business on a review website will help to increase trust.
-Once you’re signed up for the review website, don’t forget to invite your customers to leave reviews for you on that platform as well as on your listings.
+Once you’re signed up for the review website, don’t forget to update packing slips and emails to invite your customers to leave reviews for you on that platform, as well as on your listings.

 We could keep handing out the advice of things that could benefit your business, but right now, it is time for action.
 The thing that will help you the most through the busiest time of the year is to get ahead where you can, so things run as smoothly as possible.
 Get your social media and email campaigns created and streamlined, and any ad spend that you have planned set up and ready, as well as ensuring that your inventory is optimised as far as possible.